gh-cli-for-education/gh-education/docs/src/temas/expresiones-regulares-y-analisis-lexico/generacion-de-analizadores-lexicos.md

 If your regular expression uses the `g` flag, you can use the `exec` method multiple times to find successive matches in the same string.
-When you do so, the search starts at the substring of str specified by the regular expression’s `lastIndex` property.
+When you do so, the search starts at the substring specified by the regular expression’s `lastIndex` property.

 ```js